 The focal point of Nerja is the Balcon de Europa which is a man-made promontory stretching from the centre of town out into sea which provides a stunning viewing point from where you can see along the coast in both directions and high into the Sierra de Almijara mountains inland.
 There’s a helpful tourist information office (Puerta del Mar, 2) just east of the Balcon de Europa.

 Heading further east you’ll find an area of winding streets with a fine selection of Nerja restaurants and tapas bars as well as some interesting shops.
+This is the focus of much of Nerja’s nightlfe.
 Small hotels are scattered around this part of town including the Nerja Parador which has easy access to Burriana Beach.
-There are many Nerja apartments available for rent from Burriana beach all the way up to the main road which goes out to the Nerja Caves.
+There are many apartments for rent from Burriana beach all the way up to the main road which goes out to the Nerja Caves.
 Across this road is Capistrano Village which has almost developed into an independent village on the outskirts of town.
 It offers plenty residential properties for rent and there are regular buses into the centre of Nerja if you don’t fancy the 20 minute walk into town.
 If you rent a car you can drive into Nerja and park at the cheap and convenient parking which is located right next to the Balcon de Europa (look for the Parking sign pointing left about 100m after passing the Mercadona supermarket off c/San Miguel).

 At Plaza Cavana, just behind the church, there’s a mini-train (or “wally trolley” according to the locals) that takes a regular tour around Nerja.
 Alternatively, jump on one of the horse and carts which operate from the Balcon de Europa.